kerokero5150/GrapplerMinus/README.md

 ## Available for purchase now
 <img src="Pictures/sc-keros-store.png" width="300px"><BR><BR>
 You can buy it in [our store](https://en.infinityproducts.co.jp/shop-1).
-Bare PCB and complete finished product.
+Bare PCB and complete finished product.<BR><BR>
+Kero's Mac Mods store is currently selling revision V1.5b.
+The difference between V1.5 and V1.4 is whether 74LS02 is present or not, but this will not be uploaded to GitHub for a while.
+Because the cloner is listing it on eBay.

 ## License